Airtel, Nokia partner to bring holographic technology to boost virtual tourism

 Your browser doesn’t support HTML5 audio

-New Delhi: Airtel and Nokia have partnered to bring India’s first 5G-enabled immersive experience to visitors at the Indian Mobile Congress (IMC) 2022.
+Airtel and Nokia partnered to bring India’s first 5G enabled immersive experience to visitors at the Indian Mobile Congress (IMC) 2022.

 {{^adFree}}{{/adFree}}

-New Delhi: Airtel and Nokia have partnered to bring India’s first 5G-enabled immersive experience to visitors at the Indian Mobile Congress (IMC) 2022.
+Airtel and Nokia partnered to bring India’s first 5G enabled immersive experience to visitors at the Indian Mobile Congress (IMC) 2022.

-The almost life-like holograms will showcase the architecture and design of these iconic monuments and temples, replicating the physical experience.
+The almost life like holograms, will bring to life the architecture and design of these iconic monuments and temples, replicating the physical experience.

 {{^adFree}}